pjay79/payments-api/README.md

 # Payments API

-This is a demo Serverless Node.js API.
+This is a demo Serverless Node.js API using Github Actions for CI/CD.

 ## How do I get set up?